 Recycling & Waste Reduction

-The Minute Riders Program offers student led, bike powered compost pick-up services to campus offices.
+The Minute Riders Program is supported by the Sustainability, Innovation & Engagement Fund and offers student led, bike powered compost pick-up services to campus offices.

 UMass Amherst composts over 1,400 tons of organic waste each year, the largest recycling stream on campus.